teoguso/fluffy-flower/README.md

 ## Final notes

-We value a working solution and the reasoning of choices behind the problem solution the most.
-With your solution, please try to express yourself in a way you would do so, while working on a real business problem.
+We value a working solution and the reasoning of choices behind the solution the most.
+With your solution, please try to express yourself in a way you would do, while working on a real business problem.

 Please do not hesitate to write us in case of further questions.
 We would be happy to address them as soon as possible to clarify the task.